 Memorable Manitobans: Rodmond Palen Roblin (1853-1937)

 Born at Sophiasburg, Prince Edward County, Ontario on 15 February 1853, son of James Platt Roblin and Deborah R. Roblin, he was educated at Albert College (Belleville, Ontario).
-He worked as a cheese buyer and in 1877 moved to Winnipeg.
+He worked as a cheese buyer and, in 1877, he moved to Winnipeg.
 He then moved to Carman where he operated a general store from 1880 to 1886.
 He served as Reeve of the Rural Municipality of North Dufferin for three years, as well as a warden for two years, and a school trustee.
 Active in the early grain trade, he was a founding shareholder of the Northern Elevator Company (1893).
 In 1897, he was a founding director of the Dominion Elevator Company and its first President (1897-1900).

 He unsuccessfully contested Dufferin North for the provincial legislature in 1886.
 Elected at a March 1888 by-election, he was acclaimed as an Independent for Dufferin in the 1888 general election, and in 1892 he ran unsuccessfully as a Conservative for the Morden seat.
 In 1896 he was elected as Conservative member for Woodlands, re-elected in 1899, and he was soon chosen leader of the party.
 Roblin became Premier in October 1900, re-elected in 1903, 1907, 1910, and 1914, serving until his resignation in 1915 in the midst of a corruption scandal over the construction of the Manitoba Legislative Building.